CardinalNow/android-sectioned-adapter/README.md

 `RecyclerView.Adapter`.
 SectionedAdapter takes type parameter, which is the type of your model object.
 Finally, you *must* call `setListItems()` with your list of `Categorizable` data in order to generate the headers and show your data.

+## Roadmap ##
+The only planned upcoming feature is the ability to customize header views by providing an XML layout.